 Recently, there’s been a lot of buzz building around artificial intelligence, or AI, in all sorts of areas.
 And it’s just starting to filter down into the kinds of photography workflows that we can all use.
 Some of it is real AI; some of it is misusing the term as a marketing buzzword.

 Adobe has been at the forefront, and they’ve got the cloud-based processing power to back it.
 For a while now, Adobe has been using their AI engine, called Sensei, in several different interesting ways, but one of the newest additions is in incorporating it into a major overhaul of Lightroom’s Auto Tone function.
 I’ve previously posted some real-world examples of the new Auto Tone feature.
 Not long before that, the Lightroom alternative Luminar 2018 was updated to include a new dynamic filter they call Accent AI.
 I’d also posted some examples of using that.
 So I thought it worth comparing the results of both of these new AI implementations directly.

 Both of these are pitched as using AI.
 Both apply a whole range of edits based on an image’s individual characteristics.
 Both offer the promise of one-click processing to significantly speed up workflows and make a more visually pleasing image.

-Luminar’s Accent AI filter is applied a bit differently in that you use a slider with values from 0 (off) to 100 (fully on).
+Luminar’s Accent AI filter is applied a bit differently, in that you use a slider with values from 0 (off) to 100 (fully on).
 You don’t then have the option to edit the individual component edits, but you can selectively apply it to parts of the image using the brush or various masks.
 And you can also combine with other filters and effects, including by using layers.

 In these comparisons, I chose to apply Accent AI at a setting of 50 rather than 100 because I’ve found that 100 is usually overcooked, and a setting of around 50 or 60 often seems to lead to results more similar to Lightroom’s new Auto Tone.